apache/pulsar/site2/docs/security-tls-authentication.md

 The biggest difference between client certs and server certs is that the **common name** for the client certificate is the **role token** which that client will be authenticated as.

-First, you need to generate the key.
+First, you need to generate the key using the follwing command:

 ```bash
 $ openssl genrsa -out admin.key.pem 2048
 ```

-Similar to the broker, the client expects the key to be in [PKCS 8](https://en.wikipedia.org/wiki/PKCS_8) format, so convert it.
+Similar to the broker, the client expects the key to be in [PKCS 8](https://en.wikipedia.org/wiki/PKCS_8) format, so you need to convert it by running the follwing command:

 ```bash
 $ openssl pkcs8 -topk8 -inform PEM -outform PEM \
       -in admin.key.pem -out admin.key-pk8.pem -nocrypt
 ```

-Next, generate the certificate request.
+Next, generate the certificate request using the command below.
 When you are asked for a **common name**, enter the **role token** that you want this key pair to authenticate a client as.

 ```bash
 $ openssl req -config openssl.cnf \